 - Respiratory performance

-Unlike traditional care models that rely solely on periodic in-office visits, Remote Patient Monitoring (RPM) provides continuous oversight—enabling timely clinical intervention before a condition worsens.
+Unlike traditional care models that rely solely on periodic in-office visits, Remote Patient Monitoring (RPM) provides continuous oversight through cloud-connected, HIPAA-secure technology, enabling faster clinical response, reducing hospital readmissions, and improving overall outcomes.

 Who Can Benefit From RPM?